Oil painting for beginners: 12 tips on how to get started and take your skills to the next level.

 If you want to create realistic colours in your paintings, you will hardly aim to mix these highly saturated and vibrant colours.
 Neutral colours are more realistic and more elegant too.

 To create landscapes, still life or portraits with realistic tones, you probably won’t need to use grey or black for shadows.
 Simply use contrasting colours already on your palette that you have used throughout your painting.
-It’s possible to make a variety of warm and cool greys for your shadows that will harmonise with the colours in your painting.
+It’s possible to make a variety of warm and cool greys that will harmonise with the colours in your painting.

 All three primary pigments mixed together in equal measures makes a dull grey-ish colour, but to deepen this to create you could add Burnt Umber.